-This tour is normally locally arranged and on tour we have been with a fisherman named Khun Panu.
+This tour usually is locally arranged and on time; we have been with a fisherman named Khun Panu.
 He will demonstrate his skills with the knife on how to make different handicrafts and decorations out of the nipa stem.

-Boats here normally don’t have roof, so bring a hat for sun protection.
+Boats here usually don’t have roofs, so bring a hat for sun protection.

-The most marvelous thing is that he has a long tail boat that doesn’t sound like “hell”.
+The marvellous thing is that he has a long tail boat that doesn’t sound like “hell”.

 The market gets its name from the shrine San Chao and consists of is a small alley with shops located on both sides of the road.
 The entire route is full of local delicacies.
-You can spot an abundance of fried chicken, pad thai noodles, and the most exciting southern curries (kao rat gang).
+You can spot an abundance of fried chicken, pad thai noodles, and the most exciting southern curries (Kao rat gang).
 You choose from a few curries from the shop and add as topping on your rice, or you can order many curries on separate plates.
-Some restaurants have chairs and tables some are more the mobile hawker style.
-If you had a hot evening you can also escape into an air-conditioned Swensen’s for some ice cream.
+Some restaurants have chairs and tables.
+Some are more the mobile hawker style.
+If you had a hot evening, you could also escape into an air-conditioned Swensen’s for some ice cream.